gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 # Advanced configuration **(FREE ALL)**

-You can change the behavior of GitLab Runner and of individual registered runners.
+To change the behavior of GitLab Runner and individual registered runners, modify the `config.toml` file.

-To do this, you modify a file called `config.toml`, which uses the [TOML](https://github.com/toml-lang/toml) format.
+You can find the `config.toml` file in:

+- `/etc/gitlab-runner/` on \*nix systems when GitLab Runner is executed as root.
+This directory is also the path for service configuration.
+- `~/.gitlab-runner/` on \*nix systems when GitLab Runner is executed as non-root.
+- `./` on other systems.

 GitLab Runner does not require a restart when you change most options.
 This includes parameters in the `[[runners]]` section and most parameters in the global section, except for `listen_address`.